Richard Brendan Higgins

-Richard Brendan Higgins KC*HS, USAF (ret) (born February 22, 1944) is an Irish-born American bishop of the Roman Catholic Church.
+Richard Brendan Higgins KC*HS, USAF (ret) (born February 22, 1944) is an Irish American prelate of the Catholic Church.
 Higgins served as an auxiliary bishop of the Archdiocese for the Military Services, USA from 2004 to 2020.

 Biography

 Early life

 Higgins was born on February 22, 1944, in Longford, County Longford, Ireland.
 He studied for the priesthood at the Pontifical Irish College in Rome, attending the Pontifical Lateran University.

 Priesthood

 On March 9, 1968, Higgins was ordained a priest by Archbishop Luigi Poggi for the Diocese of Sacramento at the Basilica of St. John Lateran in Rome.
 After arriving in California, Higgins served pastoral assignments in Roseville and Grass Valley.

 In September 1974, Higgins joined the United States Air Force Chaplain Corps.
 His assignments as chaplain included: